 They are generally not very flexible or willing to change and have a judgemental approach towards other people.
-People often get tired and fed up of their non-considerate and self-centered behaviors.
+People often get tired and fed up with their non-considerate and self-centered behaviors.

-People might appear okay in front of a person with low emotional intelligence out of the fear of their impulsive behavior, but in reality they don’t actually hold him/her in a high regard.
+People might appear okay in front of a person with low emotional intelligence out of the fear of their impulsive behavior, but in reality, they don’t actually hold him/her in high regard.

-People around them often feel as if they are not respected and valued, and often feel inferior because of them always flexing their superiority over others.
+People around them often feel as if they are not respected and valued, and often feel inferior because they are always flexing their superiority over others.

 People who know them personally wish that they would listen more, take some feedback, and be more understanding and empathetic.